Election denier Kari Lake sues Arizona elections officials | Politics

 Hobbs' campaign manager Nicole DeMont called the lawsuit a "nuisance" in a statement on Saturday.
 "Kari Lake needs attention like a fish needs water," she said.
 "Independent experts and local election officials of both parties have made clear that this was a safe, secure, and fair election."

-Maricopa County representatives did not immediately respond to a request for comment.
+Maricopa County spokesman Fields Moseley said the court system is the appropriate venue for campaigns to challenge the results.
+Moseley said the county "looks forward to sharing facts about the administration of the 2022 General Election and our work to ensure every legal voter had an opportunity to cast their ballot.”
 In November, Trump-backed Lake lost the governor's race to Hobbs but refused to concede and continued making unconfirmed claims about election improprieties on her Twitter feed.

 Lake, a former television news anchor, was one of a string of Trump-aligned Republican candidates who lost battleground state races in the midterm elections.
-During her campaign, Lake vowed to ban the state's mail-in voting, which conspiracy theorists falsely claimed was vulnerable to fraud, fuelling distrust among voters about the safety of a voting method used by hundreds of thousands of Americans.
+During her campaign, Lake vowed to ban the state's mail-in voting, which conspiracy theorists falsely claimed was vulnerable to fraud, sowing distrust about the safety of a voting method used by hundreds of thousands of Americans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)